Dick Smith (rugby league): Devonport United and Auckland debut

 In 1929 Dick Smith was playing for the Devonport United rugby league fourth grade side.
-Devonport had formerly been known as North Shore Albions, which was the name they would revert back to later in the 1930s.
+Devonport had formerly been known as North Shore Albions, which was the name they would revert to later in the 1930s.
 His fourth grade side went undefeated for the season, winning all 16 matches and scoring 352 points and only conceding 23.
 Smith was the captain of the side and received the cup on behalf of the team at Devonport's prize giving.
+He likely debuted for the side the same season in a Roope Rooster loss to Richmond where it was said that Smith, a promoted junior had a torrid time of it at fullback and must strengthen his tackling.
+At the end of the season a small piece was written saying that Smith was welcomed back to the Devonport 4th Grade football (soccer) side.
+It also stated that he had scored 133 points for his rugby league team during the year.
+He had apparently registered the highest goal count for the Devonport sixth grade team a couple of seasons earlier.